Wake Forest Master’s in Management Program

 WFUSB Master’s in Management Program

-A letter grade(s) of B or better in two courses: MAT 1300, MAT 2300, or an equivalent-based social science or advanced quantitative methods course.
-The intent of this criterion is for WFUSB to assess a student’s quantitative ability due to MA course curriculum rigor.
+Math prerequisite: A letter grade(s) of B or better in one of two math-based courses: MAT 1300 (Statistical Reasoning), MAT 2300 (Calculus), or an equivalent-based course in the social sciences or advanced quantitative methods.
+The intent of this criterion is for WFUSB to assess a student’s quantitative ability, given the MSM course curriculum rigor.

 Accelerated Application Process for UNCSA students

 - Cumulative GPA of 3.3 - 3.399: $5,000

 - Cumulative GPA of 3.4 - 3.599: $10,000

 - Cumulative GPA of 3.6 or higher: $15,000